 Without exception, college credit shall never be awarded for any prior or current work and/or life experience(s).
-For example, an incoming BSW major may have documentation supporting a current or former employment assignment (e.g., Department of Social Services); while we recognize the value of this training, we cannot award college credit for the experience.
+For example, an incoming BSW major may have documentation supporting a current or former employment assignment; while we recognize the value of this training, we cannot award B.S.W. credit for this experience.